Matthew-Garcia/alu-64bit-vhdl/README.md

 ## 🔗 Notes
 This project was developed as part of an academic computer architecture course and is presented here in a portfolio-ready format to demonstrate practical digital design skills.

-This project was developed as part of an academic computer architecture course and is presented here in a **portfolio-ready format** to demonstrate practical digital design skills.